RausellLab/NCBoost-2/README.md

 ncboost_score.ipynb should be run through a jupyter notebook environment, while the ncboost_score.py script should be run as follows:
 ```
-python ncboost_score.py path/to/input/file.tsv path/to/output/file.tsv
+python ncboost_score.py path/to/input/file.tsv
 ```

-The output file is a tab-delimited text file displaying by columns the following fields (in this order): The chromosome, position, reference and alternative allele of the variant, the name and Ensembl Gene ID of the nearest gene to which the variant was associated and the corresponding non-coding region (upstream, downstream, UTR5, UTR3, intronic and intergenic), the gene type and 11 gene-based features (slr_dnds, gene_age, pLI, zscore_mis, zscore_syn, loeuf, GDI, ncRVIS, ncGERP, RVIS_percentile, pcGERP), using a reference of [19433 protein-coding genes](https://github.com/RausellLab/NCBoost-2/tree/master/data#file-genedb_ncboost2.tsv), 6 one-hot encoded non-coding region types, 18 features extracted from CADD annotation files [[2]](https://github.com/RausellLab/NCBoost-2#references) (GC, CpG, pri/mam/verPhCons, pri/mam/verPhyloP, GerpN, GerpS, GerpRS, GerpRSpval, ZooPriPhyloP, ZooVerPhyloP, bStatistic, ZooRoCC, ZooUCE, Roulette-AR), the 9 MAF from GnomAD [[3]](https://github.com/RausellLab/NCBoost-2#references) (mean_MAF, mean_MAF_AFR/AMI/AMR/ASJ/EAS/FIN/MID/NFE/SAS), the CDTS score, the SpliceAI score [[4]](https://github.com/RausellLab/NCBoost-2#references) and the NCBoost score and the extra columns provided by the user in the input file.
+The output file will be created in the same folder as the input file, as a tab-delimited text file with the following columns: the chromosome, position, reference and alternative allele of the variant, the name and Ensembl Gene ID of the nearest gene to which the variant was associated and the corresponding non-coding region (upstream, downstream, UTR5, UTR3, intronic and intergenic), the gene type and 11 gene-based features (slr_dnds, gene_age, pLI, zscore_mis, zscore_syn, loeuf, GDI, ncRVIS, ncGERP, RVIS_percentile, pcGERP), using a reference of [19433 protein-coding genes](https://github.com/RausellLab/NCBoost-2/tree/master/data#file-genedb_ncboost2.tsv), 6 one-hot encoded non-coding region types, 18 features extracted from CADD annotation files [[2]](https://github.com/RausellLab/NCBoost-2#references) (GC, CpG, pri/mam/verPhCons, pri/mam/verPhyloP, GerpN, GerpS, GerpRS, GerpRSpval, ZooPriPhyloP, ZooVerPhyloP, bStatistic, ZooRoCC, ZooUCE, Roulette-AR), the 9 MAF from GnomAD [[3]](https://github.com/RausellLab/NCBoost-2#references) (mean_MAF, mean_MAF_AFR/AMI/AMR/ASJ/EAS/FIN/MID/NFE/SAS), the CDTS score, the SpliceAI score [[4]](https://github.com/RausellLab/NCBoost-2#references) and the NCBoost score and the extra columns provided by the user in the input file.
 NCBoost score range from 0 to 1 (the higher the value, the higher the predicted pathogenicity).